-District planning is integrated with College planning in accordance with Board Policy 1012 and Administrative Procedure 1012.01 ("Institutional Effectiveness: Planning, Assessment and Continuous Improvement").
-As the Governing Board's designee, the Chancellor ensures that each college has an integrated planning process that maintains current strategic and operational plans that are linked to resource allocation decisions.
-Each college plan: is based on the college's mission, vision, and values; defines the institution's priorities; and carries out the strategic directions established by the Governing Board through the District Strategic Plan.
+District planning is integrated with College planning in accordance with Board Policy 1012 and Administrative Procedure 1012.01.
+As the Governing Board's designee, the chancellor ensures that each College has an integrated planning processes that maintains current strategic and operational plans that are linked to resource allocation decisions.
+Each College plan is based on the College's mission, vision and values, and defines the institution's priorities as well as carrying out the strategic directions established by the Governing Board through the District Strategic Plan.
 This alignment is described further and illustrated in the new Contra Costa Community College District Strategic Plan 2020-2025 (page 8).
-Managers, faculty, classified professionals, and students are involved in formulating, reviewing, and implementing the plans.
-Current copies of each college's plan are maintained at the District Office.
+Managers, faculty, classified staff, and students are involved in formulating, reviewing, and implementing the plans.
+Current copies of each College's plan is maintained at the District Office.

-Each college and the District Office has a committee charged with the responsibility of developing, implementing, and assessing a strategic plan, as set forth in District policy.
+Each College and the District Office has a committee charged with the responsibility of developing, implementing, and assessing a strategic plan as set forth in District policy.
 The committees oversee the development of a strategic plan every five years and annual operational plans.

-The Chancellor establishes and implements regular cycles of review for assessing the effectiveness of: 1) the District's administrative organization; 2) the delineation of roles and responsibilities of the District and the colleges; and 3) the District governance and decision-making processes.
+The chancellor establishes and implements regular cycles of review for assessing the effectiveness of (1) the District's administrative organization, and (2) the delineation of roles and responsibilities of the District and the Colleges, and (3) the District governance and decision-making processes.

-In addition, s/he ensures all Chancellor's Cabinet members establish annual goals that further the College and/or District strategic plan, and evaluates performance of members against related goals.
+In addition, s/he ensures all cabinet members establish annual goals that further the College and/or District strategic plan and evaluates performance of members against related goals.
 The results of these assessments are used to achieve continuous improvement.